kevyg03/jupytutor/README.md

 ## Configuration

 jupytutor supports custom configuration through a JSON file in your home directory.
-See [CONFIG_SETUP.md](CONFIG_SETUP.md) for detailed setup instructions.

 ### Quick Setup